hashgraph/stablecoin-studio/cli/README.md

     - DELETE_ROLE

 - **Refresh roles**: automatically refreshes the roles assigned to the current account (account's capacities).
+- **Configuration**: This last option allows the user to manage both the stable coin configuration and the token configuration.
-- **Configuration**: stable coin administrators can edit the underlying token's properties such as "name", "symbol", "keys" ...
+Firstly, the stable coin configuration allows the user to upgrade the stable coin contract implementation and to change the stable coin proxy admin contract owner.
+In the case of the token configuration, stable coin administrators can edit the underlying token's properties such as "name", "symbol", "keys" ...
 - **Danger Zone**: this section contains the stable coin operations deemed as particularly "dangerous" either because they affect every single token owner (PAUSE) or because they can not be rolled-back (DELETE).
   For security reasons these operations are grouped in a "sub-menu" so that users do not run them by mistake.
   - **Un/Pause**: pauses and unpauses the token preventing it from being involved in any kind of operation.